mozilla/payments-service/docs/topics/api.rst

     :param string plan_id:
         Braintree subscription `plan ID`_.
 If the logged in user is already subscribed to this plan, you'll get an error.
+    :param string amount:
+        Custom payment amount as a decimal string.
+        This only applies to subscription plans that allow custom amounts such as recurring donations.

     **Response**